Local Node Differential Privacy: Algorithmic Tool: Blurry Degree Distributions

-\paragraph{ Linear Queries on Blurry Degree Distributions.} To build our framework, we define a new object called the \emph{blurry degree distribution}.
-The degree distribution of a graph $G$ on node set $[n]$, defined as $\ddist_G(d) = \frac{1}{n} \sum_{i \in [n]} \indic[d_i = d]$, has high $\ell_2$ sensitivity, since changing the edge list of a single node can change all nodes' degrees.
-The blurry degree distribution $\fakedistnew$, a close approximation to $\ddist_G$, has much lower $\ell_2$ sensitivity, making queries on it more amenable to private release.
-The blurry degree distribution is obtained by rounding the degree of each node in $G$ to the two nearest integer multiples of some data analyst-specified value $s\in \N$, proportional to the distance between the degree and these nearest multiples, ensuring that the blurry degree distribution is equal in expectation to $\ddist_G$ and is at $\winf$-distance at most $s$ from $\ddist_G$.
+To build our \LNDP framework for answering linear queries, we introduce a new object, the \emph{blurry degree distribution}.
+The degree distribution of a graph $G$ on node set $[n]$ is defined by $\ddist_G(d)=\frac{1}{n}\sum_{i\in[n]}\indic[d_i=d]$.
+Rather than answer queries about $\ddist_G$ directly, our algorithm answers related queries about the blurry degree distribution, which closely approximates $\ddist_G$ and has lower sensitivity.
+The blurry degree distribution $\fakedistnew$ is obtained by rounding each degree in $G$ to the two nearest integer multiples of an analyst-specified parameter $s\in \N$ and splitting its contribution between them according to their distance to the degree.
+We formalize this via the randomized rounding map $\randround \colon \R \to s\Z$ depicted in \Cref{fig:blur-deg-dist} in \Cref{sec:techniques} and defined as

-While the blurry degree distribution $\fakedistnew$ is a distribution over the space of all degrees $\{0, \ldots, n-1\}$ (making it directly comparable to $\ddist_G$), it can only have nonzero probability on multiples of $s$.
-Thus, when designing our algorithms using $\fakedistnew$, we work with the \emph{compressed blurry degree distribution} $\shortddist$ consisting of only the $\blurdim := \ceil{n/s} + 1$ multiples of $s$ where $\fakedistnew$ can be nonzero.
-We define $\fakedistnew$ and $\shortddist$ in \cref{def:blur-deg-dist-new}, and we provide error guarantees for answering arbitrary linear queries on the compressed blurry degree distribution $\shortddist$ in \Cref{thm:linear-queries-blurry,thm:fact-mech-blurry}.